google/gts/README.md

 - Adds an opinionated `tsconfig.json` file to your project that uses the Google TypeScript Style.
 - Adds the necessary devDependencies to your `package.json`.
 - Adds scripts to your `package.json`:
-  - `check`: Lints and checks for formatting problems.
+  - `lint`: Lints and checks for formatting problems.
   - `fix`: Automatically fixes formatting and linting problems (if possible).
   - `clean`: Removes output files.
   - `compile`: Compiles the source code using TypeScript compiler.